 1. Research Your Destination

 Travel safety begins before you get to the airport or plane.
-Before commencing your Vancouver journey, you need to research the common safety risks, scams prevalent, and unsafe neighborhoods in this city.
+Before commencing your Vancouver journey, you must research the common safety risks, prevalent scams, and unsafe neighborhoods in this city.
 You can get such information by reading the reviews of the places you’ll visit and stay.
 Researching those experiences should not make you anxious and terrified but prepared.
 It would help if you traveled feeling confident and comfortable.

 2. Scan All Important Documents

-In case a thief steals your bag with important documents, you’ll need a replacement that you’ll get quickly if you have some identification.
-That’s why you need to scan all your valuable documents such as the passport and driver’s license and upload them online in Google Drive or Dropbox.
+If a thief steals your bag with important documents, you’ll need a replacement that you’ll get quickly if you have some identification.
+That’s why you need to scan all your valuable documents, such as your passport and driver’s license, and upload them online in Google Drive or Dropbox.
 That way, you can retrieve them anytime in case of an emergency.

-You may also want to photocopy those documents and share them with your lawyer, family members, or friends.
-That can help you access the documents if your online storage is corrupted, you’ve forgotten your password, or are in a place without an internet connection.
+You may also want to photocopy those documents and share them with your lawyer, family, or friends.
+That can help you access the documents if your online storage is corrupted, you’ve forgotten your password, or you are in a place without an internet connection.

 3. Get A Travel Insurance Cover

-When traveling to Vancouver, you need to have travel insurance cover.
-An insurance cover will not only cover your medical expenses if you get sick, but it will also protect you from theft.
+When traveling to Vancouver, you need to have travel insurance coverage.
+An insurance cover will not only cover your medical expenses if you get sick but also protect you from theft.

-Different insurance companies offer different plans.
+Different insurance companies offer other plans.
 Therefore, you need to choose your coverage carefully.
 The exact places you’ll be visiting in Vancouver and what you’ll be doing should inform the choice of your plan.
-Before you select a plan, you want to read what it covers to understand what you’re paying for.
+Before you select a project, you want to read what it covers to understand what you’re paying for.

 Some insurance plans do not cover terrorist attacks or sudden wars.
-Others may also require you to take separate plans for expensive gadgets such as cameras.
-Others may have restrictions on the amount of money to reimburse in case of a theft.
-Therefore, you want to select a comprehensive cover that can cater to all your valuables if they’re stolen.
+Others may require you to take separate plans for expensive gadgets such as cameras.
+Others may restrict the amount of money to reimburse in case of theft.
+Therefore, you want to select a comprehensive cover that can cater to all your valuables if stolen.

 4. Keep Your Money in Several Locations and Have An Emergency Credit Card

 When traveling to Vancouver, it’s advisable not to keep your money in one location.
 Stash your cash in several areas.
-While at the airport or on the plane, you keep your money and credit cards in different pockets of your luggage, on separate pockets in your body, under your clothes, or in your bra pocket.
-That way, even if you’re robbed at the airport, on the plane, or at your destination, you’ll have some cash elsewhere to use in your trip or vacation.
+While at the airport or on the plane, you keep your cash and credit cards in different pockets of your luggage, in separate bags in your body, under your clothes, or in your bra pocket.
+That way, even if you’re robbed at the airport, on the plane, or at your destination, you’ll have some cash elsewhere to use on your trip or vacation.

 5. Avoid Using Your Phone Publicly

-To protect yourself from theft as you travel, you need to be constantly aware of your surroundings.
+To protect yourself from theft as you travel, you must be constantly aware of your surroundings.
 Zoning on your phone may distract you and make you unaware of your surroundings.
-An opportunistic thief may take advantage of that to steal your belongings without your knowledge.
+An opportunistic thief may use that to steal your belongings without your knowledge.

 Once you descend from your flight, you need to continue being cautious.
-Walking down the street and using your phone at the same time may make it a target that’s easy to grab.
-Thieves may also take advantage of crowded areas to steal your phone or steal your luggage as you’re distracted on your phone.
+Walking down the street and using your phone simultaneously may make it a target that’s easy to grab.
+Thieves may also take advantage of crowded areas to steal your phone or your luggage as you’re distracted by your phone.

 6. Keep An Eye On Your Luggage Always

 It would help if you always kept eye contact with your luggage to prevent you from learning theft lessons the hard way.
-Taking your eyes from your belongings for only thirty seconds is enough to give an opportunistic thief time to steal your items.
-Worse still, turning your back against your belongings could also make them stolen.
-Therefore, if you don’t have your luggage in your hand, you want to ensure you always keep it in sight to prevent your sunglasses, purse, phone or even drink from being stolen.
+Taking your eyes off your belongings for only thirty seconds gives an opportunistic thief time to steal your items.
+Worse still, turning your back on your belongings could also make them stolen.
+Therefore, if you don’t have your luggage in your hand, you want to ensure you always keep it in sight to prevent your sunglasses, purse, phone, or even drink from being stolen.

 7. Lock Your Bags

 Whenever possible, you want to lock your bag as you travel.
 If you have a purse or bag that isn’t lockable, zipped, or doesn’t have a flap, don’t travel with it.
-An opportunist thief who finds out that your luggage isn’t locked may try to steal from it.
-If you don’t like to use a lockable bag or purse, you can buy anti-theft backpacks.
+An opportunist thief who finds out your luggage isn’t locked may try to steal from it.
+If you dislike using a lockable bag or purse, you can buy anti-theft backpacks.

 The Bottom-line

 Every day some innocent travelers are victims of theft as they are traveling.
-While this is a huge concern that you need to worry about as you travel, it should not deter you from visiting Vancouver.
-By following these safety tips, you can handle or avert any theft cases.
+While this is a huge concern you must worry about as you travel, it should not deter you from visiting Vancouver.
+You can handle or avert any theft cases by following these safety tips.